wmde/wikidata-wikibase-vision/README.md

 `npm run serve` serves the index.html page (which is also hosted on GitHub pages)

-`npm run render` renders a PNG version of the diagram into the `/out` directory that can be used for "releases".
+`npm run build` renders a PNG version of the diagram into the `/out` directory that can be used for "releases".

 ## GoJs